bebosudo/advanced-programming/exam/report.md

 The assignment was divided into two main parts: C++ and Python.

-In the C++ part it was required to implement a `Binary Search Tree` (_BST_ from now on), templated on the key and value, that are stored into each node, as well as a compare function that can be chosen among the standard library or being defined by the user.
+In the C++ part it was required to implement a *Binary Search Tree* (_BST_ from now on), as a templated class on the key and value, as well as the comparing function, that can be chosen among the standard library or being defined by the user.

 In the Python part it was required to write a `class PostcardList` that can manage some postcards (characterized by three fields: `date`, `from` and `to`).
 The aim was to create some methods that could allow the fast retrieve of the data querying the created class.